Undergraduate Admitted Student Next Steps

 Launch your creative career at CCA

 Our undergraduate students embrace risk-taking and are fueled by CCA’s Chimera spirit.
 The Chimera, a mythical creature made up of many diverse parts, is our unofficial mascot and represents a mindset that believes we’re better together.
-In fact, CCA is ranked as one of the top 25 most diverse colleges in the U.S.
+In fact, CCA is ranked the #9 most diverse college in California.

-The range of ideas, people, and creative practices on campus will give your work intelligence and depth, while our Career Development team will provide access to tools, events, networking opportunities, and a CCA job and internship board beginning your first year on campus.
-According to our survey of recent alumni, 78% of undergraduates work in a field related to their CCA training.
+The wide range of ideas, people, and creative practices on campus will give your work intelligence and depth.
+You’ll also have access to valuable career preparation tools, resources, and networking opportunities—including a CCA job and internship board, available beginning your first year on campus.
+These relevant experiences can inform your career as soon as you graduate.
+In fact, 81% of recent undergraduate alumni reported their CCA education was relevant to their first work experience.

 Together, our interdisciplinary community understands the evolution of creative economies and their increasingly important role in solving social, cultural, environmental, and economic problems.
 And we want you to be part of it—starting now.